greg512/lightning-components-babel-sass/readme.md

 ## TODOs

-- Ignore xml files when copying from src to development directory.
-- Compile .css files with SASS
-    - Probably need to change .css file extension to .scss when copied from src/aura to aura-dev
-- If a file is saved in aura-dev then copied into src/aura, automatically save to salesforce (This would also show compilation errors from salesforce)
+- If a file is saved in aura-dev and copied into src/aura, automatically save to salesforce (This would also show compilation errors from salesforce)